 - 10. Great Dane

-Some of the highest claims Trupanion has paid to date include Chief in Novato, CA, whose respiratory arrest and paralysis claims were paid $39,308.40.
-Bruiser, a Chihuahua mix in Staten Island, NY, had cancer surgery and 22 rounds of radiation and chemotherapy, for which $34,323.95 was covered by Trupanion.
-Leo’s foreign body ingestion and heart failure cost his parents $30,000, of which $26,492.31 was paid out by Trupanion.
+Some of the highest claims Trupanion has paid to date include Chief, in Novato, California, whose respiratory arrest and paralysis claims were paid $39,308.40.
+Bruiser, a Chihuahua mix in Staten Island, had cancer surgery and 22 rounds of radiation and chemotherapy, for which $34,323.95 was covered by Trupanion.
+Leo's foreign body ingestion and heart failure cost his parents $30,000, of which $26,492.31 was paid out by Trupanion.